ndahn/dvl-a50/README.md

 # About
 This is a ROS2 driver for the [WaterLinked DVL-A50](https://store.waterlinked.com/product/dvl-a50/).
 Although there are a couple of other ROS2 drivers out there, I found that all of them either were very basic (e.g. no configuration, no service calls), had bugs or did not work at all.

-I based my version on [paagutie/dvl-a50](paagutie/dvl-a50), but more or less rewrote the entire driver and node, implementing the following features:
+I based my version on [paagutie/dvl-a50](https://github.com/paagutie/dvl-a50), but more or less rewrote the entire driver and node, implementing the following features:

 - Driver compiles as a ROS-independent shared library
 - Proper lifecycle node
-- Using [marine_acoustic_msgs](https://github.com/apl-ocean-engineering/marine_msgs/tree/ros2/marine_acoustic_msgs) instead of custom message types
+- Using [marine_acoustic_msgs](https://github.com/apl-ocean-engineering/marine_msgs/tree/ros2/marine_acoustic_msgs) and standard messages instead of custom message types
 - Provides services for documented commands
-- Allows to configure DVL on startup
+- Allows configuration of DVL on startup

 # Dependencies